Koh — 45 commands.

 koh load --checkpoint always returns to the most recent checkpoint on the current lane automatically.

 Create a checkpoint save on the current lane.
 The message is required — checkpoints must be intentional and described.
 Follows the same atomicity pattern as koh save.
 Checkpoints appear in koh log with a filled ✦ marker in amber.
 Unlike koh save, this command does not refuse on a dirty working tree — the entire point is to snapshot exactly where you are, including in-progress changes.
+Warns on a vague message (containing words like "checkpoint", "wip", "before", or "save") or an immediate-repeat checkpoint; --yes bypasses both warnings.

 07 Cleanup & Recovery